NREL/CoolerChips/README.md

 ## Requirements/Tested on:

 1. Ubuntu 22.04 with administrator access (Also works on Virtual Machines).
+If you are using Windows and need to install a Virtual Machine, please follow these instructions: